 Sarah returns to the TARDIS to gather some equipment, but the Morestran military lock her inside.

-When the Morestrans summarise the current situation, most of it goes over Sue’s head.
-Thanks to Tom.
+When the Morestrans try to summarise the situation, most of it sails over Sue’s head, mainly thanks to Tom.

 Sue: What the **** is Tom Baker staring at?
-Even when he doesn’t say anything, he’s still the most interesting thing to look at.
+Even when he doesn’t say anything, he’s still the most interesting thing in the room.
 I can’t take my eyes off him.
 What is he looking at?

 Me: He’s probably giving the floor manager a hard time.

-The Doctor and Sarah are placed in detention but Sarah quickly figures a way out.
+The Doctor and Sarah are sent to a detention cell, but Sarah quickly figures a way out.

-The episode concludes with our heroes escaping to the clearing, where they immediately run into –
+The episode concludes with our heroes escaping to a clearing, where they immediately run into…

 Sue: A fat Predator.

-The Morestrans tackle the monster with their high-tech weaponry.
+The Morestrans tackle the monster with high-tech weaponry.

-Sue: Their guns sound very wimpy.
-They look good but they sound like something you’d pick up at Toys R Us.
-And how is this monster killing everyone when it’s just standing there doing nothing?
+Sue: Their guns sound wimpy.
+They look good, but they sound like something you’d pick up at Toys R Us.
+And how is this monster killing everyone when it’s just standing there doing absolutely nothing?
 It isn’t even touching anyone.

-The Doctor and Sarah decide to leg it and, luckily for them, the Morestrans couldn’t hit a barn door with their wimpy weapons if their lives depended on it.
+The Doctor and Sarah leg it, and luckily for them, the Morestrans couldn’t hit a barn door with their wimpy weapons if their lives depended on it.

 Sue: Are they the UNIT of the future?
 Which one’s supposed to be Benton?

-When the Doctor and Sarah hike through the jungle – on film – Sue focuses on the down side.
+The Doctor and Sarah hike through the jungle – on film no less.

 Sue: I wish it could look like this all the time.
-I know it’s a budgetary thing but doesn’t it make you feel sad?
+I know it’s a budgetary thing, but doesn’t it make you feel sad?
 It’s so frustrating.
 Part of me wishes the whole thing was shot on video, that way I wouldn’t be disappointed when we keep switching back to it.
-Oh well.

-The Morestrans send an Oculoid Tracker to find the Doctor and Sarah.
+The Morestrans use an Oculoid Tracker to find the Doctor and Sarah.

-Sue: How big is this thing supposed to be?
+Sue: How big is that thing supposed to be, exactly?
 There’s no sense of scale.
 It could be really tiny or there could be people sitting in it.
-Which is it?
+So which one is it?

-As it hovers over the Doctor and Sarah, Sue finally cottons on.
+When the tracker hovers directly over the Doctor and Sarah’s heads, Sue finally figures it out.

 Sue: Okay, this is pretty good, actually.
 Technically, it’s quite impressive.
-I’m not really into the plot yet, but it looks very good.
-The direction isn’t bad either.
+I’m not really into the plot yet, but it looks good.
+The direction isn’t bad, either.

 Sue: Tom’s great, isn’t he?
 You could give him practically anything to say and he’d make it sound interesting.
 I like the way he stares right down the camera lens at the audience.
 He’s practically daring us not to take this seriously.